 John C. Pitzer

-John C. Pitzer almost singlehandedly built the Sam Noble Museum’s Mayan textile collection.
+John C. Pitzer almost singlehandedly built the Sam Noble Museum’s Maya textile collection.
 What began as a sporadic and informal relationship between Pitzer and the museum developed into the type of partnership of which most museums dream.

-Pitzer started donating Mayan textiles to the museum in the 1980s.
+Pitzer started donating Maya textiles to the museum in the 1980s.
 Though he had no formal training in textile arts, he knew what he liked and had an eye for quality.
 Pitzer continued donating textiles to the museum in the ensuing years.

-This web site shows only a fraction of the collection that John Pitzer assembled, but in its present web-based format, the museum is able to display more of the textiles and present more detailed information than could be provided in a traditional gallery exhibit.
+This website shows only a fraction of the collection that John Pitzer assembled, but in its present web-based format, the museum is able to display more of the textiles and present more detailed information than could be provided in a traditional gallery exhibit.
 Also, this format will allow people all over the world to view and appreciate the Pitzer collection.
 Pitzer was incredibly excited about the exhibition of these textiles, as well as the possibilities of a digital exhibit.
 Unfortunately, Pitzer passed away shortly before seeing this exhibit become a reality.
-He was traveling in Mexico and Guatemala at the time, adding to the museum’s growing collection of Mayan textiles.
+He was traveling in Mexico and Guatemala at the time, adding to the museum’s growing collection of Maya textiles.

 This website was created by Rhonda S. Fair, during her time as a graduate research assistant in the museum’s division of ethnology, under the supervision of Jason Jackson, Ph.D., curator for ethnology.
-The web site was created using Macromedia Dreamweaver 4 for Macintosh.
-Photographs of the entire Pitzer collection of Mayan textiles, some of which are featured in this exhibit, were taken by Fair as part of this project.
+The website was created using Macromedia Dreamweaver 4 for Macintosh.
+Photographs of the entire Pitzer collection of Maya textiles, some of which are featured in this exhibit, were taken by Fair as part of this project.
 These photographs were edited with Adobe Photoshop 5.0 LE for Macintosh.
 Fair’s position was funded by the museum.
 The invaluable service of cataloging and describing each of the textiles donated by Pitzer was provided by Yoana Walschap.
 Trained in the analysis of textiles, Walschap meticulously analyzed each item as it was donated.
 Her position was funded through donations by Pitzer and his associates.